1LineAtaTime/Pet_Deterrent_ESP32_BLE_AirTag/README.md

     ![esp32](images/Capture12.PNG) ![buzzer](images/Capture13.PNG) ![esp32 case](images/Capture14.PNG)

     You can use any service you want to print the case.
 I used JLCPCB.com as they had a great price for the material I wanted.
+Don't let the "3D-printed" part of it fool you into thinking it is not a solid case.
+It definitely is if you use SLA, and it won't break when you open and close it a million times while tinkering.

     ![material type](images/Capture15.PNG)